 no season smile upon its luckless door.

-In its last stanza, the poem reveals a most intimate frustration: for those who already foster happiness, it is easy to find beauty in any season, while for others, no season can ever be cheerful or propitious.
+In its last stanza, the poem reveals a most intimate frustration.
+For those who already foster happiness, it is easy to find beauty in any season.
+For others, however, no season can ever be cheerful or propitious.
 From this premise stems the idea that only death can truly liberate humans from worldly burdens, a view De Castro shared with her acquaintance and fellow poet Gustavo Adolfo Bécquer, author of Rimas.

 Rosalía de Castro’s poetry reaches its most intimate moments in Las orillas del Sar, and The Atmosphere is Incandescent is an example of how she brings her persona’s inner feelings to light, unfiltered.
 The song of the gaita gallega (‘Galician bagpipe’) is only a distant memory, for now, what rings much louder is a more personal and, therefore, universal sorrow.